-Student's Name Course Code Date Facilitator/Evaluator's Nan ie Α В С D F Score Writing Focus Presents a precise well developed thesis, reflecting insightful, original perspective.
+Student's Nan ne Course Code Date Facilita ator/Evaluator's Name A В С D F Score Writing Focus 5 Presents a precise well developed thesis, reflecting insightful, original perspective.
 Demonstrates direction in the development of the paper.
-Presents a clear, carefully constructed thesis, reflecting original perspective.
+4 Presents a clear, carefully constructed thesis, reflecting original perspective.
 Demonstrates direction in the development of the paper most of the time.
-Presents a simplistic and/or unclear thesis.
-Demonstrates some direction in the development of the paper, but often the paper is hard to follow.
-2.5 Presents a partly developed thesis.
+Bernold And Angel And Angel And Angel And Angel Ang 2.5 Presents a partly developed thesis.
 Demonstrates little direction in the development of the paper.
-2.4-0 No thesis presented.
-Development of the paper is unclear.
-10-9 8-7 6 5 4-0 Content, Ideas & Analysis Displays extensive indepth knowledge of the topic.
+2.4-0No thesis presented.Development of the paper is unclear.
+10-9 8-7 6 5 4-0 Content, Ideas & Analysis Displays extensive in- depth knowledge of the topic.
 Comprehends deeper meaning and relevance of topic.
 Conveys insightful, original points of view.
 Critically synthesizes and evaluates information.
 Clearly supports all statements with examples.
 Displays good knowledge of the topic.
 Conveys some original points of view.
 Comprehends meaning and relevance of topic.
 Demonstrates careful analysis, synthesis and evaluation of information.
 Clearly supports most statements with examples.
 Displays adequate knowledge of the topic.
 Requires further exploration.
 Demonstrates some analysis, synthesis and evaluation of information.
 Supports some statements with examples.
 Displays limited basic knowledge of the topic.
 Explores topic inadequately, leaving areas unexplored.
 Displays limited analysis, synthesis, and evaluation of information.
 Most statements are unsupported with examples.
 Unable to display relevant understanding of the topic.
 Critical thinking not evident.
 Statements are unsupported with examples.